Resident Evil: Live-action films

 From 2002 to 2016, six live-action Resident Evil films were produced, all written and produced by Paul W. S. Anderson.
 The films do not follow the games' premise but feature some game characters.
 The series' protagonist is Alice, an original character created for the films portrayed by Milla Jovovich.
 Despite a negative reaction from critics, the live-action film series has made over $1 billion worldwide.
 They are, to date, the only video game adaptations to increase the amount of money made with each successive film.
 The series holds the record for the "Most Live-Action Film Adaptations of a Video Game" in the 2012 Guinness World Records Gamer's Edition, which also described it as "the most successful movie series to be based on a video game."

 A reboot, Resident Evil: Welcome to Raccoon City, was released on November 24, 2021, with Johannes Roberts as writer/director.

+In January 2025, it was reported that Zach Cregger was writing and directing a new film reboot, co-produced by Constantin Film and PlayStation Productions.
+In March 2025, Sony Pictures won a bidding war to secure the rights to the Resident Evil franchise, including its upcoming untitled project, with Columbia Pictures serving as the film's new distributor.
+Sony has set a release date of September 18, 2026 for the project.
+In June 2025, it was reported that the project had registered to film in the Czech Republic.
+On August 11, 2025, Austin Abrams was confirmed to star in the film.
+Filming is scheduled to begin in Prague in November 2025.
+Cregger stated that he had never seen any of the previous Resident Evil films and that the upcoming movie will be more closely based on the video game series, particularly Resident Evil 2, Resident Evil 3: Nemesis, and Resident Evil 4.

 Animated films

 The first computer animated film for the franchise was Biohazard 4D-Executer.
 It was a short 3D film produced for Japanese theme parks and did not feature any characters from the game.

-Starting in 2008, a series of feature-length computer animated films have been released.
-These films take place in the same continuity with the games of the series, and feature characters such as Leon Kennedy, Claire Redfield, Ada Wong, Chris Redfield, Jill Valentine and Rebecca Chambers.
+Starting in 2008, a series of feature-length computer-animated films have been released.
+These films take place in the same continuity as the games and feature characters such as Leon Kennedy, Claire Redfield, Ada Wong, Chris Redfield, Jill Valentine and Rebecca Chambers.